Graziano Cecchini: Biographical data

 He is the creator and producer of the project of artistic design of Haute Couture "X-Art".

-The project X-Art provides the reuse of scraps of fabric of the historic Maison of Haute Couture in Rome.
-The Maison Sarli, Gattinoni, Balestra, Piattelli, Camillo Bona have signed up to the project.

-During the week of Haute Couture "AltaRoma" (July 2012) was submitted by the work number zero: The Three Graces.
+The project X-Art provides the reuse of scraps of fabric from the historic Maison of Haute Couture in Rome.
+The Maison Sarli, Gattinoni, Balestra, Piattelli, and Camillo Bona have signed up to the project.
+During the week of Haute Couture "AltaRoma" (July 2012) was submitted by the work number zero, The Three Graces.
 The work was presented at the First Luxury Art Hotel, where she stayed for over two months.
 He is currently on display at the Academy of Costume and Fashion in Rome.

-He has exhibited his work at the 54th International Art Exhibition Biennale di Venezia and his work is in the catalogue of the exhibition.
+He has exhibited his work at the 54th International Art Exhibition Biennale di Venezia, and his work is in the catalogue of the exhibition.
 Some of his works are in several private collections.
 The performance of the Fontana di Trevi was published in the catalogue Taschen “Trespass, the Uncommissioned Public Art” (2010) presented in New York, Miami and Los Angeles, and then translated and published in several languages.

-In August 2012 he received the International Prize of the City of Ostia (41st edition), Art section.

-His performances have been treated by the major international newspapers, and television (Corriere della Sera, Repubblica, Le Figaro, Le Monde, New York Times, Los Angeles Post, Rai1, Rai2, Rai3, Canale5, BBC....).
+In August 2012, he received the International Prize of the City of Ostia (41st edition), Art section.
+His performances have been covered by the major international newspapers and television (Corriere della Sera, Repubblica, Le Figaro, Le Monde, New York Times, Los Angeles Post, Rai1, Rai2, Rai3, Canale5, BBC....).

-2011 54th International Art Exhibition of the Venice Biennale special initiative for the 150th anniversary of the unification of Italy.
-Catalog "The State of the Art, Regions of Italy";
+2011 54th International Art Exhibition of the Venice Biennale, special initiative for the 150th anniversary of the unification of Italy.
+Catalogue "The State of the Art, Regions of Italy";